Bijayalaxmi9/6T_SRAM/README.md

 ## Pre-layout
 ## DC_Analysis:

-From the DC Analysis we can get the operating point of the CMOS Inverters.
+From the VTC we can get the operating point of the CMOS Inverters.
 Here it is 1.12V.

----
 ## Hold_SNM